altenderfer/mindfeeder1/README.md

 ```
 --apikey: Your OpenAI API key (default: "your_api_key")
+--apibase: Used to change the default openai endpoint, defaults to openai
 --model: The OpenAI model to use (default: "gpt-3.5-turbo")
 --input: The input file containing the text (default: "input.txt")
 --max_words: The maximum number of words allowed in a text chunk (default: 300)